 - Don’t pack anything of value.

 - Send a re-packing list to camp with your child, so nothing gets left behind.

 - When in doubt, pack extra.

 - Slip a journal in their bag to document their experience.

-For a complete list of sleep away summer camp packing essentials, including clothing, day pack, and toiletry items, download our complete checklist.
+For a complete list of sleep away summer camp packing essentials, including clothing, day pack, and toiletry items, download our complete summer camp checklist.